M4NU5/Personal_Website/content/blog/DRAFTS/2_DRAFT/deploy-jellyfin-on-kubernetes/index.md

 > **Pro tip:** If you prefer a different ingress controller later, you can disable the bundled Traefik but for a home lab, the defaults are perfect.

 **Non-Helm Chart Services**
-Even though there is a single helm chart that will deploy almost everything there is
+Even though there is a single helm chart that will deploy almost everything there is we have a few manual steps before that magic.
+These are namely certificate management and SMB support, more specifically:

-This setup uses **one Helm chart with a single `values.yaml`** for apps, Services, Traefik routes, and SMB share wiring.
-Two things are **preinstalled** outside Helm:
  - **cert-manager** (via `kubectl apply`)
  - **SMB CSI driver** (installed once cluster-wide)